 The ALARA principle

 Radiation is accumulative over a lifetime.
-And the radiation that you have been exposed to 10-20 years ago and your whole life, stays with you.
+And the radiation that you have been exposed to 10-20 years ago and your whole life stays with you.
 That is why dental x-rays should be limited and not taken on a routine basis.

 Even though dental x-rays are considered a very low amount of radiation, you still want to protect the body as much as you can, and go with the famous saying “better safe than sorry“.

-Digitial vs film-based X-rays
+Digital vs film-based X-rays

-Also, because the x-rays are digital and on the computer screen, they can be manipulated for better accuracy when diagnosing them.
+Also, because the X-rays are digital and on the computer screen, they can be manipulated for better accuracy when diagnosing them.

 Types of dental x-rays